 The biggest worry for most women is the risk of breast cancer but this does not apply to all types of HRT and for the types it does apply to the risk is much smaller than we had been led to believe.
-I can discuss the research and look at this risk in relation to other factors for breast cancer and how you can reduce your personal risk.
+The Women’s Health Concern website has excellent information on this, including an infographic looking at the lifestyle risk factors for breast cancer.

 There is a small increased risk of blood clots and ischaemic strokes with the tablet forms of oestrogen but not with the patch and gel forms of HRT.

 What are the long term benefits of HRT?